Denmark has always been known for its superlative design. Here, we celebrate sustainable Danish fashion

 5. BARBARA I GONGINI

 Gender, sexual orientation and age are completely irrelevant to this Nordic brand, whose clothing is designed to give those who wear it the freedom to truly be themselves.
-BARBARA I GONGINI’s geometric twists and abstract silhouettes are a bit different from than the usual stark minimalism we often see from designers with roots here, but one thing she does share is the Danish love of sustainability: ethical production processes and recycled fabrics form the core of the brand’s approach to eco-friendliness.
+BARBARA I GONGINI’s geometric twists and abstract silhouettes are a bit different from than the usual stark minimalism we often see from other sustainable Danish fashion brands.

 6. Ann Wiberg

-Of course, ethics come into play too – all items are hand-sewn by fairly paid employees at Wiberg’s studio in Copenhagen.
+Of course, ethics come into play too.
+All items are hand-sewn by fairly paid employees at Wiberg’s studio in Copenhagen.
 With gorgeous attention to detail and much artisanal skill embellishing each design, it’s no wonder that Wiberg’s collections have gained an A-list following that includes Kate Moss and Penelope Cruz.

 7. Fonnesbech